fearlessfrog/MSFS_Universal_Announcer/generated.md

 - **Azure Region**: Select your preferred Azure service region e.g.'westus' or 'westeurope' as you set up in Azure earlier.
 - **Model**: Select your preferred ElevenLabs model, fast/turbo is fine usually and less credits.
 - **API Key**: Enter your Azure or Elevenlabs Text-to-Speech API key
-- **Voice**: Choose from available Azure or ElevenLabs TTS voices.
+- **Voice**: Choose from available Azure, Edge, or ElevenLabs TTS voices.
 Pick an accent appropriate for the airline or region.
  - **Windows Voices**: Choose from local Windows SAPI v5 and WinRT/Core voices.
  - **Airline Folder Auto Creation**: When enabled, the app will create the target airline folder automatically during generation/playback based on SimBrief or your MSFS callsign/airline selection.
  - **Automatic Generated Mode**: Optionally overwrite existing `.ogg` files automatically; optionally only when text is dynamic.